Generalized Whitney formulas for broken circuits in ambigraphs and matroids: ***

 Note that, to my knowledge, the last two generalizations cannot be combined: Unlike graphs, matroids do not seem to have a well-defined notion of a chromatic symmetric function.

-We shall explore these generalizations in the note below.
+We will explore these generalizations in the work that follows.
 We shall also use them to prove an apparently new formula for the chromatic polynomial of a graph obtained from a transitive digraph by forgetting the orientations of the edges (Proposition \ref{prop.digraph.2pf-chrom}).
-This latter formula was suggested to me as a conjecture by Alexander Postnikov, during a discussion on hyperplane arrangements on a space with a bilinear form; it is this formula which gave rise to this whole note.
-The subject of hyperplane arrangements, however, will not be breached here.
+This latter formula was suggested to me as a conjecture by Alexander Postnikov, during a discussion on hyperplane arrangements on a space with a bilinear form; it is this formula which gave rise to this whole paper.
+The topic of hyperplane arrangements, however, will not be broached here.

+As a further application, we will generalize and reprove an alternating-sum identity for chromatic polynomials found by Dahlberg and van Willigenburg (Section \ref{sec.alt-sum}), as well as an analogous identity for characteristic polynomials of matroids (Subsection \ref{subsec.matroid.alt-sum}).